 *People following the Weight Watchers plan can expect to lose 1-2 lbs/wk.
 Kelly lost weight on a previous Weight Watchers program and is continuing on WW FreestyleTM.
 Watch the steps Kelly took to transition from living on sea to living on land in the video below.

 When I first joined the US Navy in 2011, I was very fit and active.
 My main deployment was for eight months.
 I was surrounded by people 24/7, and, since I’m a social person, I enjoyed that.
 When I came back to shore, I developed a lot of anxiety about being alone, and that’s when I started eating for comfort.

 Making a Transition

 Four years later, after I was honorably discharged, I knew my life was changing and that my habits had to change, too.
 I was tired all the time, I felt sluggish, and I realized that I felt this way because of the amount I was eating.
-I joined Weight Watchers (for the fourth time!).
-I wanted to feel good again, and I believed Weight Watchers could help me get there.
+I joined WW (for the fourth time!).
+I wanted to feel good again, and I believed WW could help me get there.

 Stop Trying, Start Living

 My first week back on the Program, I realized I had to change the quantity of food I was consuming.
 I love chips, I love sweets, and I knew I could still have them—I just had to track my intake.
 At first it was hard to account for every bite.
 My Leader noticed that I was struggling, so she pulled me aside for a quick chat.
 She told me I had to quit “trying” and start “living” the Program.
 At that moment, the idea that WW is a healthy lifestyle clicked for me.